Vihaan3/knowledge-garden/content/Personal Knowledge Management/My Average Day.md

 - 8:00-10:30:
 	- Ideally: Dinner + annoying my sister + journal + reading + going to bed
 	- Really: Dinner + annoying my sister + texting my friends + checking email + realizing it's already 10:30 so now I have to choose between sleeping well and journaling and reading (the answer alternates everyday).
+- Overall I generally spend ~6.5 hours of real time "working".
+	- I can keep track of all of this because I use [Toggl](https://track.toggl.com/timer) religiously.
+Ideally you'd want the metric you're tracking to be in quality-adjusted units of work done than in units of time spent, but tracking units of time is good enough for me.
 - I wish I was kidding about how much time I spend on an average day annoying my sister.
 If you feel bad for her, she spends more time annoying me.
+- This is not really what most of my days look like, but it's probably what you would get if you averaged all of my best days.

 #### Average Weekday During School
 - I wake up at ~5:30.
-- ~5:45-7:20: Generally either competitive programming, ML-adjacent, or blogging (CP 60% of the time, ML-adjacent 20% of the time, Blogging 10% of the time, something totally random 10% of the time)
+- ~5:45-7:15: Generally either competitive programming, ML-adjacent, or blogging (CP 60% of the time, ML-adjacent 20% of the time, Blogging 10% of the time, something totally random 10% of the time)
 - 3:30-4:30: get home, shower, eat a snack, annoy sister, and read.
 - 4:30-5:00: anki
 - 5:00-6:00: Some kind of high-concentration work (tough school homework or ML-adjacent)
-- 6:00-8:30: Low-concentration work (generally as much school work as I can find.
+- 6:00-8:30: Mid-concentration work (generally as much school work as I can find.
 If there's no school work left, anything else productive depending on how tired I am.)
 - 8:30-10:00: Dinner + annoying my sister + journaling + reading
+- Overall, I spend ~4 hours of real time "working".
+- This is actually a pretty close map to what most of my days look like.
+I generally can work for longer chunks, keep breaks a little shorter, and generally be more self-disciplined on weekdays.